Frequently Asked Questions

 Q) What are you writing now?

 A) The last novel I completed was ‘Spied’ the third and final book in the Ann Perkins Detective Agency Series.
-I am currently researching and writing ‘A Brief History of Consciousness’ the second book in my popular science series about life and consciousness which is due to be published in the Autumn of 2023.
+I am currently researching and writing ‘A Brief History of Consciousness’ the second book in my popular science series about life and consciousness which is due to be published in 2025.
 I have plans to write a third popular science book once that has been completed, and I also plan to revisit the Ann Perkins Detective Agency Series to write screenplays.

 Q) What made you write your ‘Ann Perkins Detective Agency’ books?